Blues beat Ducks 4-1, extend home winning streak to 9 games

+ST. LOUIS (AP) — Backing up Jordan Binnington, Blues goalie Jake Allen knows he needs to make his starts count.

-ST. LOUIS (AP) — Alexander Steen scored the first goal and Brayden Schenn added two assists, leading the St. Louis Blues to a 4-1 victory Monday night over the Anaheim Ducks.
+Allen stopped 20 shots and Brayden Schenn had two assists Monday night, leading St. Louis to a 4-1 victory over the Anaheim Ducks.

+Making his first start in nine days, Allen improved to 8-3-3 this season.
+He lost his starting job last January to Binnington, who was called up from the American Hockey League and led the Blues to their first Stanley Cup title.
+He’s been the starter ever since.

+“I just try to keep fresh and stay sharp in practice,” Allen said.
+“It wasn’t really a busy game for me but I tried to handle the puck as much as I could and get out of the net and talk and keep myself in the game.
+It felt pretty good.”

 The Blues won their ninth straight home game, tying the franchise record for one season set in 1991.
 The run marks the longest home winning streak in the NHL this season.
 St. Louis has outscored its opponents 36-15 during the streak.

+“Night in and night out, we’re playing our game,” coach Craig Berube said.
+“That’s a good thing, for sure.
+I think we’re more consistent and sticking to what works.”

-Tyler Bozak, Jaden Schwartz and Ivan Barbashev also scored for the Blues, who have won four in a row after a three-game skid.
-The defending Stanley Cup champions are 12-2-1 in their past 15 games.
+Alexander Steen, Tyler Bozak, Jaden Schwartz and Ivan Barbashev scored for the Blues, who have won four in a row after a three-game skid.
+They are 12-2-1 in their past 15 games.

-Max Comtois had the lone goal for Anaheim, which has lost four straight.
+Max Comtois had the lone goal for Anaheim, which has lost four straight and been outscored 15-6 during that span.
 The Ducks are 3-9-1 in their past 13 games.

-Backup goaltender Jake Allen improved to 8-3-3 for St. Louis.
-He stopped 20 shots.
+“We get discouraged really easily and that’s what comes when you’re struggling,” Ryan Getzlaf said.
+“It’s been happening in hockey for 200 years.
+It’s the way it works and you have to stay confident in the system that we’re doing.”

 Ducks goalie John Gibson made 30 saves and fell to 13-19-3.
 He is 1-5-1 in his last seven starts.